caiyangcy/SCMM/README.md

 To do this (taken from SMAC):

-        Open editor, data editor, unit tab
+        1. Open editor, data editor, unit tab

-        Right click and click add new unit
+        2. Right click and click add new unit

-        Name the new unit, click suggest right below it
+        3. Name the new unit, click suggest right below it

-        Leave the "parent:" row alone.
+        4. Leave the "parent:" row alone.
 That determines what we're making.
 We want to make a unit

-        Select the unit you want to copy (bottom of the new opened window, "copy from" row) e.g. zealot if you're copying zealot
+        5. Select the unit you want to copy (bottom of the new opened window, "copy from" row) e.g. zealot if you're copying zealot

-        Set the "Object family:," "Race:," and "Object Type:" as desired.
+        6. Set the "Object family:," "Race:," and "Object Type:" as desired.
 THESE DO NOTHING but make it easier for you to find your new unit once it's made. e.g. you probably want a new zerg unit to be in the zerg section when you go to place it on your map or something.

-        Press okay, you're almost done
+        7. Press okay, you're almost done

-        Click the plus sign on the data editor tabs, go to edit actor data, actors
+        8. Click the plus sign on the data editor tabs, go to edit actor data, actors

-        Click the new actors tab
+        9. Click the new actors tab

-        Right click and click add new actor
+        10. Right click and click add new actor

-        Name it and click suggest like before
+        11. Name it and click suggest like before

-        Change the "Actor Type:" row to unit
+        12. Change the "Actor Type:" row to unit

-        Select what you want to copy from (bottom of the new opened window again) e.g. zealot if you're coping a zealot
+        13. Select what you want to copy from (bottom of the new opened window again) e.g. zealot if you're coping a zealot

-        Press okay
+        14. Press okay

-        Click on your new actor
+        15. Click on your new actor

-        At the bottom right of the window where it says "Token" and then "Unit Name," change the unit name to the name of your unit e.g. Zealot RL
+        16. At the bottom right of the window where it says "Token" and then "Unit Name," change the unit name to the name of your unit e.g. Zealot RL

-        Go back to the Unit tab, find the new unit and modify the following fields:
+        17. Go back to the Unit tab, find the new unit and modify the following fields:

+            i.
 (Basic) Stats: Supplies - 0
-            Combat: Default Acquire Level - Passive
+            ii.
+Combat: Default Acquire Level - Passive iii.
 Behaviour: Response - No Response

 ## Unit Tester Map